 Designed by Carol Catalano

-Composed of alternating dark- and light-stained hardwood inner plies and light ash veneer.
+Each molded plywood piece is composed of alternating dark- and light-stained hardwood inner plies with a light ash veneer.

-You can unfold the stool into its two halves, which can be stacked together for easy storage.
-To reassemble the stool, just fit the fingers together.
+When disassembled, Capelli’s two halves can be stacked and stowed away efficiently.
+To reassemble the stool, just fit the “fingers” back together.
 No tools, no fasteners, no trouble.